 In Survivor's 21st season, Nicaragua, contestant Jud Fabio Birza is revealed to be this.
 The early episodes show him doing some unbelievably stupid things like getting the fishing hook caught in his thumb, apparently not knowing crabs can pinch, annoying the hell out of other contestants, and asking Kelly B if she can move her prosthetic leg.
 He revealed later on that while he honestly is kind of this way in real life, he pretty much exaggerated this in the show specifically so people would underestimate him and he could pull a Crouching Moron, Hidden Badass.
 And boy did it work, as he won the season.

-Brittany Pierce may think the square root of four is rainbows, but put the girl on a dance floor and prepare to be blown away.
+Brittany Pierce in Glee may think the square root of four is rainbows, but put the girl on a dance floor and prepare to be blown away.
 Also, she knows an unbelievable amount about feline diseases.
 In the season four finale it is revealed that she was admitted to MIT because the doodles she made on the back of a test paper turned out to be a revolutionary new way to look at mathematics.

 Lydia Martin and Stiles Stilinski both display signs of this on Teen Wolf.
 Lydia is a vacant Alpha Bitch, and you wouldn't know it from her fashionable exterior or Jerk Jock boyfriend, but she has a 5.0 GPA and a brilliant scientific mind capable of coming up with self-igniting molotov cocktails using the materials available in a high school chem lab.
 Stiles talks.
 A lot.
 But he also has perfect grades, despite having ADHD severe enough that he wrote an essay detailing the history of male circumcision on his econ midterm.
 He's an amazing investigator and a brilliant researcher, but no one who just looked at him would tell you he was competent.